Transgenerational trauma: Indigenous Australians

 Many Aboriginal Australian and Torres Strait Islander children were forcibly removed from their parents and placed in Aboriginal reserves and missions in the late 19th and first half of the 20th century.
 Some were subsequently placed with white families, and this practice continued after people were no longer forcibly removed to reserves.
-These people became known as the Stolen Generations, and successive generations suffer from intergenerational trauma as a result of this as well as other issues related to the colonisation of Australia, such as dispossession of land, loss of language, etc.
+These people became known as the Stolen Generations, and successive generations suffer from intergenerational trauma as a result of this as well as other issues related to the colonisation of Australia, such as dispossession of land, loss of language, etc. Many Aboriginal Australians often face discrimination and resistance when trying to access many services including legal, health, housing, and education.
+It was found that in 2019, 28% of the total prison population consisted of Aboriginal Australians and Torres Strait Islanders.
+As of 2022, this percentage has increased to 32% of all prisoners.
+A study consisting of 43 Aboriginal women found that Aboriginal women often face more struggles when incarcerated compared to their peers.
+With these struggles Aboriginal Australians face, the trauma is often passed down to their offspring as they are on the receiving end of the discrimination, often are targeted themselves as children, or grow up to face similar of not the same struggles as their family members.

 Native/Indigenous Peoples of the Americas

 Settler-colonization encompasses a wide range of practices: war, displacement, forced labor, removal of children, relocation, destruction, massacre, genocide, slavery, unintentional and intentional spread of deadly diseases, banning of indigenous language, regulation of marriage, assimilation, eradication of culture, social and spiritual practices.
-For more than 400 years European colonization has violently subjugated the indigenous peoples of the Americas through ethnic cleansing, forced assimilation, and acculturation.
-The genocide perpetrated by the U.S. government through Indian reservations, and harmful policies excluding and oppressing Natives evoked similar responses to trauma as the descendants of Holocaust survivors.
+European colonization has, in some instances, involved subjugation of the indigenous peoples of the Americas through violence, ethnic cleansing, forced assimilation, and acculturation.
+Indian reservations, and harmful policies excluding and oppressing Natives evoked similar responses to trauma as the descendants of Holocaust survivors.
 In a similar way we find transgenerational trauma in Holocaust survivors we find the same patterns and effects in Indigenous populations and their children and grandchildren.
-Settler colonization has been recognized as a contributing factor to the ill health of indigenous populations around the world.
-Ill health is linked to epigenetic mechanisms.

 Due to the effects of settler colonialism, oppression, racism, and other aversive events, Native Americans disproportionately experience adverse childhood experiences as well as health disparities, including high rates of posttraumatic stress, depression, substance abuse, diabetes, and other psychiatric disorders.
-There is evidence that these adverse childhood experiences have been linked to methylation changes in genes that regulate the stress response (HPA axis).
-These molecular changes contribute to health disparities.

-The mechanisms and causality of historical trauma are heterogeneous and complex.
-Social, cultural, economic, and genetic mechanisms are intertwined in a complex manner.
-This results in significant hurdles in elucidating the mechanisms and relative magnitude of causal effectors.
-However, epigenetic mechanisms, via modification of gene expression, are known to play a role.